meeranahmed/self-driving-car/README.md

 ---

 ## 1. **Manual Mode**
-* The user select from the mobile ui ( Manual Mode ).
+* The user select from the home page Manual mode.
 * The user starts to select the direction where the car would move.
 * The car recieves the required direction through the esp WiFi module.
 * The WiFi module starts to send this direction to the arduino which will lead the motors to move in this direction.